lmullen/gender/cran-comments.md

 This is a patch release to make this package compatible with the upcoming 1.0.0 release of dplyr.

+This resubmission fixes a problem with a URL in `inst/CITATION`.

 ## Testing environments

 Mac OS X 10.15.4: